Derived equivalence for quantum symplectic resolutions: Equivalences of Derived Categories

 \section{Equivalences of Derived Categories}

 In this section, we lay out a general framework (following the technique of Bridgeland as applied in, for example, \cite{BMR}) for proving derived equivalences.
 We also summarize some basics of compactly generated categories.
+Whenever we write the word ``colimit'' in a derived category we mean homotopy colimit.